Nolan Jones Player Props: Rockies vs. Padres

-Nolan Jones -- 3-for-3 with a double and two RBI in his most recent game -- will be in action for the Colorado Rockies versus the San Diego Padres, with Yu Darvish on the hill, on June 9 at 8:40 PM ET.
+On Saturday, Nolan Jones (coming off going 0-for-2) and the Colorado Rockies play the San Diego Padres, whose starting pitcher will be Ryan Weathers.
+First pitch is at 3:10 PM ET.

-In his most recent appearance, he reached base in all four of his plate appearances (3-for-3 with a double and two RBI) against the Giants.
+In his most recent game he had a hitless showing (0-for-2) against the Padres.

 Nolan Jones Game Info & Props vs. the Padres